galasa-dev/cli/docs/generated/errors-list.md

 ## Errors
 The `galasactl` tool can generate the following errors:

-- GAL1001E: unsupported bootstrap URL {}.
+- GAL1001E: Unsupported bootstrap URL {}.
 Acceptable values start with 'http' or 'https'
-- GAL1002E: bootstrap url does not end in '/bootstrap'.
+- GAL1002E: Bootstrap url does not end in '/bootstrap'.
 Bootstrap url is {}
-- GAL1003E: bootstrap contents is badly formed.
+- GAL1003E: Bootstrap contents is badly formed.
 Bootstrap is at {}.
 Reason is: {}
-- GAL1004E: failed to load the bootstrap from {}.
+- GAL1004E: Failed to load the bootstrap from {}.
 Reason is {}
-- GAL1005E: failed to write to 'throttle' file {}.
+- GAL1005E: Failed to write to 'throttle' file {}.
 Reason is {}
 - GAL1006E: The submit command does not support mixing of the test selection flags and a portfolio
 - GAL1007E: Failed to create report yaml file {}.
 Reason is {}
 - GAL1008E: Failed to check if group {} exists already.
 Reason is {}